foliant-docs/foliantcontrib.templateparser/README.md

 `context`
 :   dictionary with variables which will be redirected to the template.

+`ext_context`
+:   path to YAML- or JSON-file with context dictionary. (relative to current md-file)

 _All parameters with other names are also transfered to the template, as if they appeared inside the `context` dictionary. (`param3` in the above example)_

 > Please note that even if this may seem convenient, it is preferred to include template variables in the `context` dictionary, as in future more reserved parameters may be added which may conflict with your stray variables.

+If some variable names overlap among these methods to supply context, preprocessor uses this priority order:

+1. Context dictionary.
+2. Stray variables.
+3. External context file.

 ## Usage